 - Waterside & the Development Hub – ‘Virtual Permit’ – the vehicle is put on an Automatic Number Plate Recognition system

 - Scholars Green Student Village – a physical permit – the permit must be displayed in the vehicle windscreen at all times when on site, so it is visible to Security Patrollers.
-In addition, a barrier fob will be required for access to the car park which can also be purchased online.
-Once ready for collection, contact will be made with the student on how to do this.

 There are dedicated motorcycle parking areas at Waterside with large galvanised steel bars to anchor bikes to for improved security.
 All motorcycles must be parked in the dedicated parking and must not park in cycle shelters, dedicated line marked car bays or other non-designated areas.

-- Saturday and Sunday, from 07:00 to 00:00 – £1 per day
+- Saturday and Sunday, from 7am – midnight: £1 per day.

-- Free for motorbikes
+- Free for motorbikes.

-- If your vehicle has not left the site by midnight an automatic Parking Charge Notice (PCN) will be issued
+If your vehicle has not left the site by midnight an automatic Parking Charge Notice (PCN) will be issued.